trwstin/GenASWeb/README.md

 # About
 Web version of my [Genshin Artifact Simulator](https://github.com/trwstin/GenAS).

-# Features
+## Features
 1. Farm artifacts from various domains
-2. Upgrade artifacts
+2. Upgrade artifacts to +20
-3. View inventory
+3. View artifacts in inventory
-4. Track resin usage
+4. Track total artifacts farmed and resin usage

 ## Notes
 Only includes artifacts from Mondstadt and Liyue.